 Tips for Moving and Mindset

-We’re not talking about unbuttoning your pants at the dinner table.
+No, we’re not talking about unbuttoning your pants at the dinner table.
 Before hitting up holiday parties, remember that a good workout isn’t limited to a gym or the track.
-Use your bodyweight or build a home gym to work up a good sweat.
+It’s easy to use your bodyweight—even in small spaces—to work up a sweat.

 A simple phrase for losing weight is to move more and eat less.
 The secret here—like we said before—is that moving doesn’t just mean hitting the track or going to the gym.
 Make a conscious decision to get more steps into the day by taking the stairs or parking the car far away from the grocery store entrance.
-Before curling up around the fire, round up family members for a hike or snowshoe session.
+Before curling up around the fire, round up family members for a hike or snowshoeing session.